Kellett XR-8

-The Kellett XR-8 (later redesignated XH-8) was a helicopter built in the United States during World War II.
+The Kellett XR-8 (later redesignated XH-8) is a helicopter built in the United States during World War II.
 It was a two-seat machine intended to demonstrate the feasibility of a twin-rotor system and, while it accomplished this, it also demonstrated a number of problems that prevented further development of this particular design.

 Design and development

 The successful demonstration of the Vought-Sikorsky VS-300 had the USAAF favoring the helicopter over the autogiro as an approach to rotary-winged flight.
 Realizing this, the Kellett Autogiro Corporation made a proposal to the USAAF on 11 November 1942 for the development of a twin-rotor helicopter that would eliminate the need for a tail rotor and its attendant loss of power.
 Initially discounted on theoretical grounds, the proposal was re-examined in the light of tests done with models by the Army's Experimental Engineering Section, and was accepted on 7 January the following year.
 This was followed on 11 September with a contract for nearly $1,000,000 to build two prototypes with the three-bladed rotors contained in Kellett's proposal, along with an alternative two-bladed system.

 The resulting aircraft had a stubby, egg-shaped fuselage with a single tail-fin and tricycle undercarriage.
-Two seats were enclosed side-by-side behind an extensively glazed nose and the two tnree-blade rotors intermeshed with one another, canted from the vertical by 12.5 degrees.
+Two seats were enclosed side-by-side behind an extensively glazed nose and the two three-blade rotors intermeshed with one another, canted from the vertical by 12.5 degrees.
 The fuselage construction was of steel-tube, skinned in sheet metal and fabric, and the rotor blades were built of plywood ribs and skin attached to steel tubes.
 The intermeshing rotors quickly earned it the nickname "eggbeater".